 First, we encourage you to follow the advice of the Centers for Disease Control and Prevention (CDC) and your local health authorities to know what is safe for your community.
 They are best informed on how to keep you and your neighbors healthy.

-In a recent update, the CDC noted that the virus spreads easily between people, but it does not spread easily from touching surfaces.
-The CDC advises that the best way to protect yourself—and others—is to get vaccinated and boosted, wear a mask, get tested when appropriate, maintain a distance of six feet, wash your hands often, and routinely clean high-touch surfaces.
+The CDC says the virus spreads easily between people, but they are not concerned with books transmitting the coronavirus.
+They note that the best way to protect yourself—and others—is to get vaccinated and boosted, wear a mask, get tested when appropriate, maintain a distance of six feet, wash your hands often, and routinely clean high-touch surfaces.
 Learn more here.